saeyslab/nichenetr/vignettes/model_evaluation.md

 # Load in the ligand-target model
 ligand_target_matrix = readRDS(url("https://zenodo.org/record/1484138/files/ligand_target_matrix.rds"))

+# The ligand treatment expression datasets used for validation can be downloaded from Zenodo:
+expression_settings_validation = readRDS(url("https://zenodo.org/record/1484138/files/expression_settings.rds"))

-# A subset of ligand treatment datasets for validation is provided by the package.
-Ligand treatment datasets show the log fold change in expression of genes after treatment with one or more specific ligands.
+#Ligand treatment datasets show the log fold change in expression of genes after treatment with one or more specific ligands.
 Here: example for the ligand NODAL:
 head(expression_settings_validation$nodal_Nodal$diffexp)
 ##            lfc       qval   gene
 ## 1 -0.072591381 0.03767323  BEST1